 Although many businesses are shining examples of green excellence, sustainability in the tourism sector remains a huge challenge to be won.

 Where do you see opportunities to be seized in Greece right now, in terms of making its tourism offerings more sustainable and encouraging responsible travel?

 In 2013, WWF Greece published a landmark strategic report for sustainable development in Greece.
 Titled “A living economy for Greece”, this was a thorough mapping of the opportunities for a healthy and innovative revival of our country’s battered economy.

-On tourism, one of the uncharted opportunities was described as “recycled villages” and called for the renovation of currently abandoned villages in order to house visitors in quest for authentic and low-footprint travel experiences.
+On tourism, one of the uncharted opportunities was described as “recycled villages” and called for the renovation of currently abandoned villages to house visitors in the quest for authentic and low-footprint travel experiences.
 Renewing empty buildings and communal spaces “builds on” history and valuable local narratives, while also taking advantage of existing infrastructures.